kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

     -- Parameter validation
     IF @MinSalary IS NOT NULL AND @MaxSalary IS NOT NULL AND @MinSalary > @MaxSalary BEGIN
-        RAISERROR('Minimum salary cannot be greater than maximum salary.', 16, 1);
+        RAISERROR('Minimum BaseSalary cannot be greater than maximum BaseSalary.', 16, 1);
         RETURN -1;
     END